Skip to main content

 • Aident only asks for the permissions your playbook actually needs.

-• You can disconnect any integration from the Connections page at any time.
+• You can disconnect any integration from the Capabilities page at any time.

 Next Steps